optimalpse/optimalpse.github.io/content/authors/haiting/_index.md

 #     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: Haiting is a PhD candidate in the chemical engineering department at Imperial College London.
-Her research focuses on bioprocess dynamic hybrid modelling and optimization.
-She obtained a first class BEng from The University of Manchester and MSc degree with distinction in advanced chemical engineering from Imperial College London.
+bio: Haiting is a PhD candidate specializing in Digital Twinning for bioprocesses, incorporating hybrid and data-driven models.
+Her research emphasizes machine learning applications in surrogate modelling, time series prediction, and reinforcement learning for process modelling, scheduling, and optimization in bioengineering.
+This work has led to a novel framework that merges kinetic modelling with machine learning to optimize dynamic systems.
+Before her PhD, she was an undergraduate student at Dalian University of Technology and University of Manchester in Chemical Engineering.

 interests:
+  - Hybrid modelling
   - Reinforcement Learning
-  - Optimal Control
+  - Data-driven Optimization
-  - Process Systems Engineering

 education:
   courses: